Poltava Governorate: Largest towns and cities

-Language
+In bold are cities with a population of over 50,000.

+Native Languages

+By the 1897 census, Ukrainian was by far the most native spoken language in the governorate, followed by Yiddish and Russian.

-By the Imperial census of 1897, in bold are languages spoken by more people than the state language.
+In bold are native languages spoken by more people than the state language.

 Religion

-By the Imperial census of 1897, the major religion in the region that was virtually the state religion was the Eastern Orthodox with some population following Judaism.
-Other religions in the governorate were much less common.
+By the 1897 census, the majority religion in the governorate and virtually the state religion was Eastern Orthodox Christianity with some of the population following Judaism.
+Other religions were much less common.

+Administrative divisions

+The governorate was divided into 15 uezds (povits in Ukrainian):